lynchcm/MicroHugo/content/resource-centre/networking-on-linkedin/LinkedIn Groups.md

 Select ‘Groups’ and it will filter all the results for marketing, or whatever topic you picked, to only show you groups rather than people or jobs.

-For something as broad as marketing you will get thousands of results, so try and pick a more specific search to narrow in on the people you want to reach.
+For something as broad as marketing, you will get thousands of results; try and pick a more specific search to narrow in on the people you want to reach.

 ### Method 2: LinkedIn Group Suggestions

-To find groups based on LinkedIn’s suggestions for you, look at the top navigation bar; next to the small image of you, you’ll see the ‘Work’ option.
+To find groups based on LinkedIn’s suggestions, look at the top navigation bar; next to the small image of you, you’ll see the ‘Work’ option.

 ![](/uploads/linkedin9.png)

-Under ‘Visit more LinkedIn products’ you’ll see the Groups icon.
+Under ‘Visit more LinkedIn products’ you’ll see the 'Groups' icon.

 ![](/uploads/linkedin10.png)